Rheos.

 Rheos is not another tool in the stack—it is the connective tissue between your real-world business activity and AI-powered output.
 By removing the friction between capture and creation, it converts "admin time" into "growth time."

 The UK needs a productivity step-change.
 That will not come from working harder on disconnected platforms.
 It will come from working smarter on connected systems—and making sure the 5.5 million businesses that power this economy are not left behind.
+The kind of AI tool a small business owner actually needs is one that knows the business, not one that asks them to learn it.

 Sources & Further Reading